Stolen from the big smoke and ransomed to the hills, ‘Chef’ Simon Hicks brings skillful and honest fare to the warmth of our countryside tables.

 Right on the edge of the Ribble Valley, in the pretty as a picture village of Goosnargh, Johnson and Swarbrick has been producing the finest succulent chicken for the last thirty years – perfect for slow roasting on our Hilyard spit.

 Founded by the fantastic John-Paul Habermann in 1999, once a trained chef, John-Paul set himself the mission of creating exceptional sausages for the restaurant trade.
 Rather a tricky task, we can vouch that he has definitely nailed it – between 90 and 98% meat content and all organic, these porkers are particularly banging.

 P r i v a t e D o' s

 Proud northerners we are pretty tip-top at throwing a party.
 In fact, you could go as far as to say that a good old knees up is in the blood.
 And with our Aussie chef cooking up a culinary storm in the kitchen (that's Mr Hicks of course) we’ve just the right mix to ensure whatever the occasion it goes off with a royal bang.

-So if you're planning a ‘do,’ why not venture into the hilltops where you can savour a suckling pig feast, dive into bowls of chops or devour Swarbrick chicken slow roasted in the licks of our crackling fireside...and all set amongst the most beautiful back drop of a Twelfth Century abbots guest house.
+So if you're planning a ‘do,’ why not venture into the hilltops where you can savour a suckling pig feast, dive into bowls of chops or devour slow roasted Swarbrick chicken...and all set amongst the most beautiful back drop of a Twelfth Century abbots guest house.
 YUM.